careem/mockingbird/README.md

 * You can use the plugin only on a module containing a `jvm` target
 * The plugin can generate mocks only, no support for spies yet
 * You can mock interfaces only
-* You cannot mock interfaces that have generic types on their definitions
+* You cannot mock interfaces that have generic types in their definitions
 * You cannot mock lambdas
 * You cannot mock suspend functions